-AT presented at five hui attended by twelve iwi.
+AT presented at five hui attended by 12 iwi.
 The feedback provided at the hui covered a range of issues, including:

-- Safety, particularly around schools but also rural roads - The uptake of electric vehicles, including leadership by Auckland Council and Auckland Transport in converting to hybrid/electric vehicles, - The environment, including impacts of transport on freshwater management, and - The Regional Fuel Tax (RFT).
+- Safety, particularly around schools but also rural roads - The uptake of electric vehicles, including leadership by Auckland Council and AT in converting to hybrid/ electric vehicles, - The environment, including impacts of transport on freshwater management, and - The Regional Fuel Tax (RFT).

 We received written submissions from Te Ākitai Waiohua, Ngāti Whātua Ōrākei Whaimāia and Te Uri o Hau.
-A summary of the themes raised through these written submissions is provided below.
+A summary of the themes raised through these written submissions follows.